AntonyWilliam/Technical-Writer-Assessment/README.md

 - **Solution**: Updates vary.
 Monitor the repository for the latest commits or watch it on GitHub.

+#### 4. I'm facing a "gas limit exceeded" error while deploying a smart contract.
+What's wrong?

+- **Solution**: This error typically means the contract requires more gas than the current gas limit.
+You can either optimize your contract to use less gas or increase the gas limit when deploying.

+#### 5. My transactions on Rootstock are very slow.
+How can I speed them up?

+- **Solution**: Transaction speeds can vary based on network congestion and the gas price set for the transaction.
+Consider increasing the gas price for higher priority.

+#### 6. I'm having trouble connecting my local development environment to the Rootstock testnet.
+Any suggestions?

+- **Solution**: Ensure you've properly configured your connection settings.
+Refer to the Rootstock documentation for guidance on connecting to the testnet.

+#### 7. I deployed my smart contract on Rootstock, but I can't interact with it.
+What could be the issue?

+- **Solution**: Verify the contract's ABI and address.
+Ensure you're using the correct tools and libraries compatible with Rootstock for contract interactions.

 ### Frequently Asked Questions

 #### Q: Can I contribute to the `demo-code-snippets` repository?